tomhendra/dotfiles/README.md

 <h1>Hola 👋</h1>
 </div>

-**TLDR:** For all the web dev things on macOS: `curl -ssL https://git.io/tomdot | sh`
+**TL;DR:** For all the web dev things on macOS: `curl -ssL https://git.io/tomdot | sh`

 **Disclaimer:** Dotfiles are personal things, and as such I would advise against rolling these ones unmodified.
-By all means, fill your boots, but I am no shellscript expert so there most likely will be misfires.
+By all means, fill your boots, but I am no shellscript expert so there probably will be misfires.

 ## What is Installed

 On a fresh macOS system, running `install.sh` script will handle the following:

-1. Xcode CLT & Homebrew.
-2. SSH keys & repos from GitHub.
+1. SSH auth for GitHub.
+2. Projects from GitHub to local ~/Developer directory.
+3. Node.js using pnpm as both version & package manager.
+4. Global npm packages.
+5. Rust.
-3. Homebrew packages.
+6. Homebrew & packages.
-4. App Store purchases.
+7. App Store purchases.
-5. Node.js configured via n.
-6. npm global packages.
+8. Bat syntax colour theme.
-7. Symlinks from `~/.dotfiles`.
+9. Symlinks from `~/.dotfiles`.
-8. macOS system preferences.
+10. macOS system preferences.

 ## Pre-Installation

 - Access iCloud in terminal: `cd ~/Library/Mobile\ Documents/com~apple~CloudDocs/`
 - Backup premium fonts to `iCloud/Fonts` (Operator Mono & Operator Mono Nerd Font).
 - Backup any desired app preferences to `iCloud/Preferences`.
-- Ensure all desired GitHub repos are included in `~/.dotfiles/git/clone-projects.sh` to be cloned to local.
+- Ensure all active projects are included in `~/.dotfiles/git/projects.sh` to be cloned from GitHub.
-- Ensure local `~/.dotfiles` & repos in `~/Dev` are up-to-date & pushed to GitHub.
+- Ensure local `~/.dotfiles` & repos in `~/Developer` are up-to-date & pushed to GitHub.
+- Ensure `~/dotfiles/browser-exts.txt` is up-to-date.

 ## Installation

-- To perform a clean install on macOS Monterey:
+- To perform a clean install on macOS Monterey or later:
-  - Launch System Preferences & select Erase All Content and Settings.
+  - Launch System Preferences & select 'Erase All Content and Settings'.
 - To perform a clean install on macOS Big Sur or earlier:
   - Enter Internet Recovery Mode by holding <kbd>⌘</kbd> + <kbd>⌥</kbd> + <kbd>R</kbd> on startup.
   - Use Disk Utility to delete 'Macintosh - Data volume' and erase 'Macintosh HD' as APFS (for SSD).